 AH: That’s very smart.

-BG: And, uh, and so he really tells a story, it’s really fun.
+BG: And so he really tells a story, it’s really fun.
 He made a great film about Strummerville, which is the charity that Joe Strummer’s widow set up after he passed.
 And I remember going to it at South by Southwest and saying like “Who’d make a film about a charity, is this going to be at all interesting?”
 You know?

 AH: Yeah!
 Totally.[laughing]